gulshankumarpatlekonverge/GIT-Course/README.md

 git pull / git pull origin main : to pull the updated code from the main branch or merged code.

+# undoing changes in git

+git log : to know all the staged or commited changes.

+git reset : to know the last change to undo it. we can also add 'filename' to undo changes or use rest command.

+git reset HEAD~1 : to reset or undo last commit which is staged.

+git reset [hash key of commit] : this command is used to undo or unstage all the commits till the hash key.

+git reset --hard[hash key of commit] : to remove or delete all the commits till the last HASH KEY permanently.

+# deleting branch in git

+git rm [branch-name/file-name] : to remove or delete branch or file from local or remote repository.

+# forking
+It is done using the UI interface to get the copy of other repository into your code or repository.

 # Welcome to GitHub Course Repository

 thank you and visit again for more information.